 Personally, I’ve had the experience of being a website director before, and I totally understand how they feel about Cacoo.

-Also I would like to say a special thank you to Ms. Shiba.
-She gave a speech at our “CacooUP Tokyo” this past April and told people how she enjoy using Cacoo.
+Also, I would like to say a special thank you to Ms. Shiba.
+She gave a speech at our “CacooUP Tokyo” this past April and told people how she enjoys using Cacoo.